 The Recovery Plan calls for the reinforcement of pedestrian linkages between the downtown and its adjacent residential neighborhoods.
-The original Downtown Recovery Plan recommendeds widened sidewalks and improved streetscapes along Church and Cathcart Streets to provide residents of the neighborhood immediately to the west of downtown with enhanced access to the downtown and the San Lorenzo River corridor.
-Many of these improvements have been completed, but need to continuously be reinforced and enhanced.
-The Recovery Plan continues to also suggests enhanced linkages between the downtown and the Mission Hill neighborhood to the north through the expansion of Scope Park at Water Street and Pacific Avenue, providing direct pedestrian access to Mission Plaza and the historic Mission Hill district.
+The Plan recommends widened sidewalks and improved street-scapes along Church and Cathcart Streets to provide residents of the neighborhood immediately to the west of downtown with enhanced access to the downtown and the San Lorenzo River corridor.
+The Recovery Plan also suggests enhanced linkages between the downtown and the Mission Hill neighborhood to the north through the expansion of Scope Park at Water Street and Pacific Avenue, providing direct pedestrian access to Mission Plaza and the historic Mission Hill district.
 As the South of Laurel district redevelops, it is also suggested that the pedestrian qualities of Pacific Avenue be extended southward to create stronger pedestrian linkages with the Beach Hill neighborhood.